METHOD last run: 8 plays built · 2 ruled out · 1 recommendation

 03 / THE QUESTION YOU ARE ALREADY ASKING

-Nobody discloses that the Bloomberg terminal wrote the analysis.
-The engine is the instrument.
-Your documents are processed through it, which is exactly why I tell you so in the first five minutes of the intake call, and you tell me what cannot leave your walls.
+Nobody hides that a Bloomberg terminal ran the numbers.
+The engine is my instrument, and I tune it.
+Your documents run through it, which is exactly why I tell you so in the first five minutes of the call, and you tell me what cannot leave your walls.

 The consultants hiding their tooling are mispositioned.
 I would know.